 We understand that religious and spiritual development are life-long processes.
 In this spirit, the congregation offers a host of opportunities for adult faith development, spiritual enrichment, leadership training, and social justice exploration and action.

 There are a number of ongoing groups that meet at least monthly.

 Side With Love is the umbrella working-group that provides a host of opportunities for members and friends, throughout the year, to engage in learning, action, and service related to social justice issues.
-We currently have Anti-Racism, Climate Justice, and Refugee & Immigration ministries as well as ongoing efforts through our own Loaves & Fishes Food Pantry and partnerships with local homelessness programs through the Interfaith Hospitality Network and Hotel Grace.
+We currently have Anti-Racism, Climate Justice, and Refugee & Immigration ministries as well as ongoing efforts through our own Loaves & Fishes Food Pantry and a partnership with the In The Hour of Need family shelter.

 Our Music Program is led by Matthew Johnsen, Director of Music, who leads the adult choir and works with ensembles, soloists, and guest musicians to provide music to enhance our weekly Sunday Morning Worship Program.
 The music program also offers opportunities to perform at special holiday and community-wide programs throughout the year.

 The NewUU Program is facilitated a number of times a year and serves as a basic introduction to Unitarian Universalism and the history, beliefs, practices, and opportunities to engage the mission and ministries of this congregation.

 Meditation Group meets on Monday from 9:30 to 10:45 am.
 This is a drop-in group and is open to all, with an emphasis on utilizing mindfulness meditation to enhance our connection to ourselves and others.
 We practice for 30 minutes and discuss the practice and often read and discuss a book related to mindfulness and meditation.
 We support each other in utilizing the practice in our daily lives to enhance our happiness and well being.